patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 A menu may contain multiple variations of `<MenuItem>` components.
 The following example shows a few different states of menu items, where they may:

 - Use the `itemId` property to link to callbacks.
 In this example, the `onSelect` property logs information to the console when a menu item is selected.
 In practice, specific actions can be linked to `onSelect` callbacks.
-- Use the `onClick` and `to` properties to direct users to other resources or webpages after selecting a menu item.
+- Use the `to` property to direct users to other resources or webpages after selecting a menu item, and the `onClick` property to pass in a callback for specific menu items.
 - Use the `isDisabled` property to disable a menu item.
+- Use the `isPlain` property to remove the outer box shadow and style the menu plainly instead.

 ```ts file="MenuBasic.tsx"
 ```